lixi-ui/lixi-ui-vue/src/components/icon/doc/index.en-US.md

 ## Combined with lx-icon

-:::demo  `el-icon` provides extra attributes for raw SVG icon, for more detail, please read to the end.
+:::demo  `lx-icon` provides extra attributes for raw SVG icon, for more detail, please read to the end.

 ```html
   <p>